grunzer/Devices-docs/surface/service-guides/surface-laptop-7-component-disassembly-and-reassembly.md

 **Procedure – Preparation (Display Assembly)**

 > [!IMPORTANT]
-> This section is only for instances where you are replacing the Display.
+> This section is only for instances where you're replacing the Display.
 If the Display is being re-used, then this section isn't required.
 If Display is unusable due to damage or fault, connect an external monitor to the device to perform these steps.

 1.  **Connect USB –** Connect USB with the Surface Diagnostic Toolkit (SDT) loaded to an available USB port on the device under repair.